shreyaskn72/DBMS_Learning/1_Fundamental_concepts/1.4 SQL (Structured Query Language)/1.4.1_Basic SQL commands SELECT, INSERT, UPDATE, DELETE/Readme.md

-Certainly!
 SQL (Structured Query Language) is used to interact with databases.
 The basic SQL commands you mentioned are essential for performing various operations on the data stored in a database.
 Here’s an overview of each:

 ### 1. `SELECT`